aspose-email/Aspose.Email-API-References/english/net/aspose.email/mailmessage/attachsignature/_index.md

 ---
 title: AttachSignature
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Creates a signed message.
+Creates a readonly copy of the specified MailMessage and adds a digital signature to it.
 type: docs
-weight: 390
+weight: 400
 url: /net/aspose.email/mailmessage/attachsignature/
 ---
-## MailMessage.AttachSignature method (1 of 4)
+## AttachSignature(X509Certificate2, bool) {#attachsignature_3}

 Creates a signed message.
 Creates a read-only copy of the specified MailMessage and adds a digital signature to it.